warrenshea/warrenshea.github.io/notes/book.design-of-everyday-things.md

-# Warren Shea's Notes for The Design of Everyday Things (Book)
+# Warren Shea's Notes for The Design of Everyday Things by Donald Norman (Book)
 **Version**: 201506 | **Status**: Complete

 # The Design of Everyday Things by Don Norman #